State-of-the-Art Orthodontic Care for Your Child

 A nine-year-old may be able to get braces if your orthodontist recommends treatment.
 It’s best to bring your child in for an examination by the age of seven to determine if they’ll need braces.
 After the exam, the orthodontist will be able to tell you what treatment your child may need.

-Early orthodontic treatment can help your child avoid issues and treatment is often easier at a younger age.
+Early orthodontic care can help your child avoid future issues and treatment is often easier at a younger age.
 That’s because the teeth aren’t yet fixed in place, so they move around the mouth quicker.
-Your child can spend less time in braces if they’re treated earlier.
+Children can often spend less time in braces if they’re treated early.

 Making sure your child gets orthodontic treatment as early as possible can make their time in braces easier.
 Teeth move quicker when you’re younger, so they’ll likely spend less time in braces and you can prevent the need for more expensive procedures later on.